How Preferential Voting Works

 Instant-runoff voting (IRV) is a type of ranked preferential voting method used in single-seat elections with more than two candidates.
 Instead of indicating support for a single candidate, voters in IRV elections or ballots can rank the candidates in order of preference.

-Vero allows a single candidate to be elected with any number of nominated candidates and the vote can be monitored in real-time via the Online management dashboard (optional) which breaks down each round of preference until a winner is found.
+Our platform allows a single candidate to be elected with any number of nominated candidates.
+The vote can be monitored in real-time with an online management dashboard which breaks down each round of preference until a winner is found.

 Preferential Voting Process